Extract from HDC Risk Assessment of 27.11.20

 -

-You are reminded of the importance of social distancing, and must make every effort to maintain a distance of 2m between yourself and others outside of your household (public, staff and other volunteers).
+You are reminded of the importance of social distancing, and must make every effort to maintain distance between yourself and others outside of your household (public, staff and other volunteers).
 Where you cannot stay 2 metres apart you should stay more than 1 metre apart, and take additional steps to stay safe.

 -